How to Effectively Collaborate on a Project

 5. Understand the “purpose”

 Those are just five tips that our team at PredictHQ abide by when it comes to project collaboration.
-Share your favourite tips on how to effectively collaborate on projects in the comments below.
+Share your favorite tips on how to effectively collaborate on projects in the comments below.